-The National Freedom of Information Coalition (NFOIC) and the Ohio Coalition of Open Government (OCOG) present the 2018 FOI Summit to convene in Cincinnati, Ohio, on September 21st and 22nd (FR/SA) at the Westin Cincinnati, 21 E. 5th Street, Cincinnati, OH 45202.
+The National Freedom of Information Coalition (NFOIC) and the Ohio Coalition of Open Government (OCOG) convened the 2018 FOI Summit in Cincinnati, Ohio, on September 21st and 22nd at the Westin Cincinnati.

 The 29th annual summit is a gathering of state FOI coalition directors, journalists, attorneys, and open government and first amendment advocates focused on issues and trends around state and local open government legislation, policies and practices.
 An excellent networking experience, the summit includes panel discussions, presentations, and group interaction among FOI and First Amendment experts, advocates and champions.
-View the preliminary schedule below.
+Read the post-summit news release.

 Friday, September 21